User Customizable and Robust Geo-Indistinguishability for Location Privacy: Related Work

 \textbf{Geo-I based obfuscation}.
 The discussion of location privacy criteria can date back to almost two decades ago, when Gruteser and Grunwald \cite{Gruteser-MobiSys2003} first introduced the notion of \emph{location $k$-anonymity} on the basis of Sweeney's well-known concept of \emph{$k$-anonymity} for data privacy \cite{Sweeney2002}.
 Location $k$-anonymity was originally used to hide a user's identity in LBS \cite{Zheng-IEEEAccess2018}.
 This notion has been extended to obfuscate location by means of \emph{$l$-diversity}, i.e., a user's location cannot be distinguished with other $l-1$ locations \cite{Wang-VLDB2009,Yu-NDSS2017}.
 However, $l$-diversity is hard to achieve in many applications as it assumes dummy locations are equally likely to be the real location from the attacker's view \cite{Andres-CCS2013,Yu-NDSS2017}. \looseness = -1

 In recent years, the privacy notion \emph{Geo-Ind} \cite{Andres-CCS2013} which was first by introduced by Andres et. al, and many obfuscation strategies based on it (e.g., \cite{Shokri-SP2011,Shokri-CCS2012,Andres-CCS2013,Wang-WWW2017,Bordenabe-CCS2014,Ardagna-TDSC2011,Shokri-SP2011, Yu-NDSS2017, Qiu-CIKM2020}) have been used for location obfuscation.
-As these strategies inevitably introduce errors to users' reported locations, leading to quality loss in LBS, a key issue has been discussed in those works is how to trade-off QoS and privacy.
-Many existing works follow a global optimization framework: given the Geo-I constraints, an optimization model is formulated to minimize quality loss caused by obfuscation \cite{Shokri-CCS2012,Fawaz-Security2015,Fawaz-CCS2014,Wang-WWW2017}.

-We now cover the related work closer to our work by categorizing them into tree based approaches to obfuscation and policy based approaches to customization.
+As these strategies inevitably introduce errors to users' reported locations, leading to a quality loss in LBS, a key issue that has been discussed in those works is how to trade off QoS and privacy.
+Many existing works follow a global optimization framework: given the Geo-I constraints, an optimization model is formulated to minimize the quality loss caused by obfuscation \cite{Shokri-CCS2012,Fawaz-Security2015,Fawaz-CCS2014,Wang-WWW2017}.
+We now cover the related work closer to our work by categorizing them into tree-based approaches to obfuscation and policy-based approaches to customization.

-\textbf{Tree based approaches to obfuscation}.
-In \cite{tao2020differentially}, authors present a tree based approach for differentially private online task assignment for crowdsourcing applications.
-They construct a Hierarchially Well-separated Tree based on a region.
-This tree is published to both workers and task publishers who use it in order to obfuscate worker and task locations respectively.
-They show that such this tree-based approach achieves $\epsilon$\textit{-Geo-Ind} while minimizing total distance (maximizing utility) for task assignments.
-However, their approach is not geared towards helping users in customizing the obfuscation functions.